lennihein/cpu-emulator/doc/04_backend.md

     ISA itself is more of a manual
 -->

-Real life Intel x86 CPUs differenciate between two types of instructions or operations.
+Real life Intel x86 CPUs differentiate between two types of instructions or operations.
 Macro-operations refer to the relatively easily human readable and convenient but complex instructions that are described by the x86 ISA.
 Their length differs between the instructions.
 Internally, in the execution units, the CPU works on µ-operations, which are small operations of a fixed length.